Snehaa-06/Snehaa-06/README.md

-- 👋 Hi, I’m Postgraduate Student
+# 👋 Hi, I’m a Postgraduate Student

-- 👀 I’m interested in backend
+- 👀 I’m interested in Analytics and Data-Driven Insights
 - 🌱 I’m currently learning Data Science
+- 💻 I love working with Python, Flask, and SQL
+- 🧠 Exploring Machine Learning and Real-time Applications
-- 📫 How to reach me Linkedin:www.linkedin.com/in/snehaa06
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/snehaa06)

+Thanks for stopping by! 😊

 <!---
 Snehaa-06/Snehaa-06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.